LemonZhong/LemonZhong2.github.io/index.md

-2.Using helium balloons to improve the quality of satellite communication calls like google's plan, obtaining the first prize in the College Electronic Design Competition.
+2.Using helium balloons to improve the quality of satellite communication, obtaining the first prize in the College Electronic Design Competition.

 ![image](https://github.com/LemonZhong/LemonZhong.github.io/assets/89432570/925a97a6-b423-43bb-bc31-9ddfd4b6cd70)